In the Beginning:

 Anyone who spends time meditating on the account of Creation found in the second chapter in the book of Genesis can’t help but reflect on the question of why, if God didn’t want the man and woman to eat from the tree of the knowledge of good and evil, it was even in the Garden of Eden.

 ?
 Whenever we’re confused about something in Scripture or Church doctrine, it’s always a good idea to look for the way in which our concern is related to God’s love.
-What possible loving reason can you think of to explain why God wouldn’t want humanity to have access to the knowledge of good and evil?
+What loving reason might explain why God wouldn’t want humanity to have access to the knowledge of good and evil?

 ?
 Consider why it is that God apparently placed no original restriction on access to the tree of life.